nhsexperience/nhs-experience/docs/digital-health-check/gp-integration-pull.md

 - Review

 ## Summary
-If it is hard to push structured data in to GP Systems, then provide a way to allow GPs to pull the data.
+- If it is hard to push structured data in to GP Systems, then provide a way to allow GPs to pull the data.
+- Whats been done in the past / now?
+- Questions to be asked?
+  - id server with multiple id providers
+  - auth
+  - would it be useful?
+  -

 > ***What should summary contain*** [^what-in-summary]
 >